-As I just mentioned, you can eat this dish on its own or as a side to another dish.
-It’s completely up to you but keep in mind the amount of food this will create, perfect if you need to feed a crowd.
-If you do end up with any leftovers make sure you keep them as they will last a few days in the fridge.
+As I just mentioned, you can eat this dish on its own or as a side to another recipe.
+It’s entirely up to you but keep in mind the amount of food this will create, perfect if you need to feed a crowd.
+If you do end up with any leftovers, make sure you keep them as they will last a few days in the fridge.
 You may find the cream will split if you reheat it in the microwave.

-Using a mandoline slicer is a great way to speed up the slicing of the potatoes whilst also getting more consistent slices.
+Using a mandoline slicer is a great way to speed up the slicing of the potatoes while also getting more consistent slices.
 The only downside is that they can be very dangerous so make sure you use the guard that comes with it.
-I simply sliced the potatoes by hand when I cooked and filmed this delicious recipe.
+I just sliced the potatoes by hand when I cooked and filmed this delicious recipe.

-Keep in mind, like almost every slow cooker recipe that has been adapted from an oven recipe there is likely to be some differences between the two.
-The oven cooks with a dry heat so moisture will evaporate however a slow cooker retains moisture so there is likely to be more fluid.
+Keep in mind, like almost every slow cooker recipe that is an adaptation of an oven recipe there is likely to be some differences between the two.
+The oven cooks with dry heat so that moisture will evaporate, a slow cooker, however, retains moisture, so there is likely to be more fluid.

 There are many different types of potatoes around the world.
-If possible, I recommend to use a potato such as russet, desiree or one similar to those two.
+If possible, I recommend using a potato such as russet, Desiree or one similar to those two.

 Slow Cooker Scalloped Potatoes Recipe

-In a slow cooker, layer the ingredients in the following order: sliced potatoes, onion, cheddar cheese, cream.
-You should get about 3 layers depending on the size of your slow cooker.
+- In a slow cooker, layer the ingredients in the following order: sliced potatoes, onion, cheddar cheese, cream.
+You should get about three layers depending on the size of your slow cooker.
 Finish with a layer of potatoes and top with some cheddar cheese and parmesan.

-Removing the lid for 15-30 minutes at the end will allow the sauce to thicken.
+- Removing the lid for 15-30 minutes towards the end will allow the sauce to thicken.

-The video at the top of this page is a fantastic way to see how to layer this dish correctly.
+- The video in the middle of this page is a fantastic way to see how to layer this dish correctly.